 This nature based fine motor activity for kids combines hands on nature learning with beginning math and science skills.
 This activity is perfect for teaching patterns and expanding patterning skills in a variety of age groups.
+If your kids aren’t ready to make patterns, check out this simpler nature threading activity.

 Creating and recognizing patterns is an early learning skill that becomes vital later in life.
 Patterns are actually so common, you may not even realize that you use them on a daily basis, such as when telling time and reading similarly spelled words.
 What better way for kids to practice this crucial life skill, than through fun hands-on learning.